opencivicdata/docs.opencivicdata.org/proposals/drafts/documents.rst

 subject
     **optional**
-    A curated list of subject areas that this bill is a part of.
+    A curated list of subject areas that this document covers.

 abstracts
     A list of objects representing available abstracts (sometimes called summaries) for the document, each with the